SEAP Southeast Asia Pilot-1

 Chong Koh Yao

-Chong Koh Yao is the passage between the Yao Islands, used extensively by local vessels en route to Phuket from the northeast of Koh Yao and the Krabi area.
+Chong Koh Yao is the passage between the Yao Islands.
+Local vessels en route to Phuket from the northeast of Koh Yao and the Krabi area use it extensively.
 For pleasure vessels, even keelboats, it’s navigable with care on a mid- to rising tide.
 Rule of thumb: the high tide must be at least 0.5 metres more than your vessel’s draft.

 The approach from the west is to favour the north coast of Koh Yao Yai heading towards the fixed white tower marker at 8°05.10N, 98°34.55E, then steer 65°towards the seaward end of the commercial jetty on Koh Yao Noi, before passing north of the visible rock.
 Once clear steer southeast to exit the channel.